Designing for Everyone: The Role of Accessibility in Service Design

 Focusing on creating long-lasting services that people will fall in love with and designing for all platforms and channels are the ultimate goals.
 While there are indeed some services and products designed to target very specific demographics, good design is universal design.

 Good design is inclusive of every user.

 Yvonne is a UX/UI designer and problem solver specializing in providing innovative, user-centric interaction design solutions for web and mobile platforms.

-Livia is a visual designer with a penchant for pixel perfection.
-She is passionate about maintaining the core values of universal design and accessibility and creating scalable systems for cross-platform projects.
+Livia is a UX designer with a penchant for pixel perfection, focused on maintaining the core values of universal design, system-thinking, and accessibility for cross-platform projects.